 Florence Price (1887-1953), a native of Little Rock, Arkansas, was a pioneer in the field of American classical music in the early twentieth century.
 She became the first black woman composer to earn an international reputation for her work, and was among the first American composers to integrate her Negro heritage with Western art music.
 Price's father, Dr. James H. Smith, was a dentist, and her mother, Florence Gulliver, was a school teacher with some musical training who was her daughter’s first piano teacher.
 Young Florence Smith was an excellent student, and graduated from Capitol High School in Little Rock in 1903 as the valedictorian of her class.
 She traveled to Boston and enrolled at the New England Conservatory of Music, earning a bachelor’s degree in 1906.
 This institution was among the few professional music schools in the country that accepted students regardless of race.
 She taught on the music faculties of historically black colleges in Georgia and Arkansas for several years.

 In 1912 Florence Smith married attorney Thomas J. Price and the couple settled in Little Rock, where Thomas Price was partner in a law firm.
-His law firm was involved in several contentious civil rights cases, including the Elaine Race Riot Case in 1919.
+His law firm was involved in several contentious civil rights cases, including the cases following the Elaine Race Massacre in 1919.
 The Prices decided to move north to Chicago in 1926.
 Having lived in Boston during her student days at the New England Conservatory, Florence Price quickly found ways to take advantage of Chicago's cultural riches and the thriving artistic contingent of the urban black community.
 Among the pieces she composed in Chicago was the formidable Piano Sonata in E Minor (1932).
 Shortly after that, she won the Wanamaker Award for her 1st symphony, which was performed by the Chicago Symphony Orchestra in 1933 as part of the World’s Fair, known as “A Century of Progress.”
 The performance was attended by First Lady, Eleanor Roosevelt, who wrote about it in her column, “My Day.”
 Price’s heroic, virtuoso Piano Sonata in E Minor is featured on A Celebration of American Music program.
 Performer is Linda Holzer, piano, in concert at UALR.

 Ellen Taaffe Zwilich was named 1999 “Composer of the Year” by Musical America, and holder of the first endowed Composer’s Chair at Carnegie Hall.
 Zwilich, a native of Miami, Florida, studied at Florida State University and Juilliard, where her major teachers were Roger Sessions and Eliott Carter.
 A gifted violinist, she also trained with Richard Burgin and Ivan Galamian, and performed as a member of the American Symphony under Leopold Stokowski before becoming a full-time composer.